What’s in your mouth right now can kill you!

 Another important reason to remove all the food particles is the cause of bad breath itself.

 Do you know the smell a body produces after heavy exercise (commonly known as B.O.) is not a by-product of sweat?
 Sweat is merely a system your body uses to cool itself.
 The smell comes from bacteria; well to be more exact, the smell comes from the waste product the bacteria excrete.
 Want to take a guess where bad breath comes from?
 Yes, that’s right, it originates from the same source, which is all the more reason to keep your mouth healthy and free of plaque.

 Signs of periodontal disease are gum inflammation; the appearance of blood while brushing, and the discoloration of the gum line.

 If you are already brushing and flossing, but are unsure of its effectiveness, you can take the next stop.
 Since 1997 the Oral Breeze has been recommended by dentists as an effective alternative to brushing and flossing.
 As an oral irrigator, it is superior at removing the trapped food particles that cause plaque because its powerful water stream can reach places brushing and flossing can’t.
-In addition, the Oral Breeze is non-abrasive, it is more effective at removing plaque and it actually strengthens the gum tissue with each use.
+Also, the Oral Breeze is non-abrasive, it is more efficient at removing plaque, and it strengthens the gum tissue with each use.
 What’s more, it comes with a 30 day no questions asked guarantee and a lifetime warranty.